Pasadena Tournament of Roses Association: Rose Bowl Game

 The Rose Bowl Game was added in 1902 to help fund the cost of the parade.
 The 1902 "East-West" football game was between The University of Michigan and Stanford University.
 The final score was Michigan, 49; Stanford, 0.
 The game was next played in 1916 and has been played annually since then.

 Since 1923, except for 1942 in Durham, North Carolina and 2021 in Arlington, Texas, the game has been played in the Rose Bowl stadium, which was completed in that year.
 The USC Trojans and Penn State Nittany Lions were the competing teams that year.
 USC won the game, 14–3.
 In 2002, the first BCS National Championship Game was held on January 3 at the Rose Bowl stadium.

 The Tournament of Roses hosted both the traditional Rose Bowl Game presented by Citi and the Citi BCS National Championship Game in 2010.
 Vizio became the new presenting sponsor beginning with the 2011 Rose Bowl Game.
 The 2014 Rose Bowl Game will mark its 100th college bowl game.
 The January 1, 2015 Rose Bowl game will be a semifinal game of the College Football Playoff, replacing the BCS.

 The original Rose Bowl stadium was built in a horseshoe shape, open on the south end, for $272,198.26.
 It had a capacity of 57,000.
-Beginning in January 2011, the stadium will undergo a $152 million renovation construction.
+Beginning in January 2011, the stadium completed a $152 million renovation project.